How to attach legs to a table without apron

 Credit: ©rostislavsedlacek on Canva.com

-Step 4: Pre-drill screw holes
+Step 4: Pre-drill Screw Holes

 At the marks, pre-drill straight holes through the tabletop at each leg location.
 Make sure the drill bit is slightly smaller in diameter than your wood screws to ensure a secure fit.